tekumara/prefect-demo/CONTRIBUTING.md

 # Contributing 🌳

-## Development environment
+## Getting started

 `make install` creates the dev environment with:

+- a virtualenv in _.venv/_
+- pyright in _node_modules/_
 - git hooks for formatting & linting on git push
-- a virtualenv in _.venv/_
-- pyright (requires node)

 `. .venv/bin/activate` activates the virtualenv.

+The make targets will update the virtualenv when _setup.py_ changes.

+## Usage

-Run `make` to see the options for running checks, tests etc. make targets that use the virtualenv will it when _setup.py_ changes.
+Run `make` to see the options for running tests, linting, formatting etc.